 Note: This information applies to NYU Abu Dhabi and NYU Shanghai students considering a semester in New York.
 Students from other colleges and universities who are interested in enrolling as a visiting student at NYU's campus in New York should consider programs hosted by NYU's Office of University Programs.

 New York City becomes an extension of the University’s Manhattan and Brooklyn campuses.
 The city is made up of 5 boroughs, Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 It is best to know where you are going ahead of time, Google Maps is a great way to get a quick glance at a specific neighborhood as well as transit, driving, and walking directions.

 The best way to familiarize yourself with a new city is to get out and walk!
 In Manhattan the streets run in a grid above 4th Street, so it is easy to navigate this area of the city on foot.
 You will see many people out on the streets and often this can be faster than public transportation if you are going a short distance.
-Be safe: abide traffic laws and avoid jay walking.
+Be safe and abide by traffic laws.
 Jay walking - walking or crossing the street outside of the designated crosswalk - is illegal, though you may see many people doing it.
 Be aware that bikers in NY do not necessarily obey the road or pedestrian laws.
 Remember to look twice before crossing the street as bikers may be approaching from an opposite direction and they often do not stop.

 Metered fares can get expensive very quickly, therefore taxis are not the recommended mode of transportation within the city for your regular transportation needs.